Jim Bowman’s latest book is Illinois Blues: How the Ruling Party Talks to Voters

-* Company Man: My Jesuit Life, 1950-1968, A Blithe Spirit Publication, 2012 -- Bowman’s years as a member of the Society of Jesus, also referred to as the Company of Jesus, from 18-year-old novice to seminary student of literature, philosophy, and theology and a priest for five years before leaving, eventually marrying and with his wife raising their six children.
+Company Man covers Bowman’s years as a member of the Society (Company) of Jesus, from his time as an 18-year-old novice to seminary student of literature, philosophy, and theology and a priest for five years before leaving the order, eventually marrying and with his wife raising their six children.

 Less recently published:

-This short history is an informal account based on monthly columns by Jim Bowman in the Wednesday Journal of Oak Park & River Forest (Illinois).
-It reports events with commentary, implied or otherwise, catching the flavor of Oak Park life.
-Bowman grew up in Oak Park in the 30s and 40s, He and his wife have lived there since 1970 and raised their six children there.
+This short history is an informal account based on monthly columns by Bowman in the Wednesday Journal of Oak Park & River Forest (Illinois).
+It reports events with commentary, catching the flavor of Oak Park, where Bowman lived as a boy in the 30s and 40s.
+He and his wife have lived there since 1970 and raised their six children there.

 Corporate History and other commissioned books:

 * Beyond Burnham: An Illustrated History of Planning for the Chicago Region, by Joseph P. Schwieterman and Alan P. Mammoser, Lake Forest College Press, 2009 — for which Bowman did editing and research

 * Good Guys Finish First: Reflections of a CEO and How To Start a De Novo Community Bank, by C. Paul Johnson with Jim Bowman (editor), 2004